OpenTechFund/secure-email/README.md

 [freedomboxfoundation.org](https://freedomboxfoundation.org)

 From its early conception, part of FreedomBox was "email and telecommunications that protects privacy and resists eavesdropping".
-Email, however, is not currently being worked on as part of FreedomBox (as far as I can tell).
+Email, however, is not currently being worked on as part of FreedomBox. (as far as I can tell).

 <a name="self-hosted-mailpile"></a>Mailpile
 -----------------------------------------------------------